-The following is a guest post from my good friend, Shannon at The Heavy Purse.
-If you’re interested in guest posting on Frugal Rules, please consult the guest posting guidelines and contact me.
+The following is a contribution from my good friend, Shannon at The Heavy Purse.

 - 61% of adults surveyed in the National Financial Capability Study received a failing grade in 2012 versus 58% in 2009 according to CNBC.